Program Proposal

 The student, in consultation with the research supervisor, will determine the membership of their Student Advisory Committee (SAC) as part of the application process.

 Outline the membership and structure of the proposed SAC, and describe the expertise and contribution provided by each of the proposed members.
-Learn more details on the role and responsibilities of the SAC.
+Learn more details on SAC membership.

 6. Funding & Resources